Western56/WilliamHogeveenMusic/README.md

 # WilliamHogeveenMusic
-Website for Kamloops musician William Hogeveen for my Web Design Project (with Shohei)
+Website for Kamloops musician William Hogeveen, done for Web Design project with Caleb.